-- The measure captures demands, flows, costs, and behavior of users, in addition to network topology; - The resulting importance definition of network components is applicable and well-defined even in the case of disconnected networks; - It can be used to identify the importance (and ranking) of either nodes, or links, or both; and - It can be applied to assess the efficiency/performance of a wide range of network systems. - It is applicable also to elastic demand networks (Qiang and Nagurney, Optimization Letters (2008)). - It has been extended to dynamic networks.
+- The measure captures demands, flows, costs, and behavior of users, in addition to network topology; - The resulting importance definition of network components is applicable and well-defined even in the case of disconnected networks; - It can be used to identify the importance (and ranking) of either nodes, or links, or both; and - It can be applied to assess the efficiency/performance of a wide range of network systems. - It is applicable also to elastic demand networks (Qiang and Nagurney, Optimization Letters (2008)). - It has been extended to dynamic networks (Nagurney and Qiang, Netnomics, in press).

-Motivation for Research on Transportation Network Robustness According to the ASCE:
+Motivation for Research on Transportation Network Robustness

+According to the American Society of Civil Engineering: